-We have audited the accompanying separate financial statements of JSC Mogo ("the Company") set out on pages 7 to 58 of the accompanying Annual Report, which comprise:
+We have audited the accompanying separate financial statements of JSC Mogo ("the Company") set out on pages 7 to 63 of the accompanying separate Annual Report, which comprise:

-- the separate statement of financial position as at 31 December 2020, - the separate statement of profit and loss and other comprehensive income for the year then ended, - the separate statement of changes in equity for the year then ended, - the separate statement of cash flows for the year then ended, and - notes to the separate financial statements, which include a summary of significant accounting policies and other explanatory notes.
+- the separate statement of comprehensive income for the year ended 31 December 2021, - the separate statement of financial position as at 31 December 2021, - the separate statement of changes in equity for the year then ended, - the separate statement of cash flows for the year then ended, and - notes to the separate financial statements, which include a summary of significant accounting policies and other explanatory notes.

-In our opinion, the accompanying separate financial statements give a true and fair view of the unconsolidated financial position of JSC Mogo as at 31 December 2020, and of its unconsolidated financial performance and its unconsolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+In our opinion, the accompanying separate financial statements give a true and fair view of the separate financial position of JSC Mogo as at 31 December 2021, and of its separate financial performance and separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union.